stevemussmann/ca_chinook/README.md

 # California Chinook Salmon Genotyping
 Scripts and documentation for California Chinook microhaplotypes.
 This repository uses modified versions of software written by [Eric C. Anderson](https://github.com/eriqande).
-Briefly, my modifications retain the core functionality of his work but reduce the usage of disk space so that a large sequencing run (e.g., a full NextSeq 1000 flowcell or larger) can more easily fit onto a hard drive.
+Briefly, my modifications retain the core functionality of his work but reduce the usage of disk space so that a large sequencing run (e.g., a full NextSeq 1000 flowcell or larger) can more easily fit onto the hard drive of a desktop or laptop computer.
 If you want the version of this pipeline that uses Eric Anderson's unmodified software, switch to the [eriqande branch](https://github.com/stevemussmann/ca_chinook/tree/eriqande) of this repository.

 ## Table of Contents